 Maasai Tribal Experience in Tanzania

-- Provides you with the unique experience of living as one of the Maasai tribespeople
+- Enjoy the unique experience of living as one of the Maasai Tribe

 - Gain valuable insight into the culture, traditions and landscape of Tanzania